Neutrino experiments probe hadrophilic light dark matter: Dark Matter Interactions

 We consider for definiteness DM as a Dirac fermion $\chi$, singlet under the SM gauge group, with mass $\MDM$.
 We add to the Standard Model either a new scalar $\phi$ with mass $m_\phi$, or a new pseudoscalar $a$ with mass $m_a$, to act as mediators of DM-SM interactions via

 where the index $q$ runs over the SM up, down and strange quarks.
-For our purpose, we have to convert this interaction with quarks to that with nucleons and eventually with nuclei.
+We foreshadow that CMB constraints either require DM to be asymmetric, or select the scalar model thanks to its $p$-wave suppressed DM annihilations, see Sec.~\ref{sec:cosmology}.
+Now for our purpose of studying CR-upscattered DM, we have to convert the interaction with quarks of Eqs.~\eqref{eq:Lphi} and~\eqref{eq:La}, to that with nucleons and eventually with nuclei.
 In the following, we explain our procedure of the conversion for the scalar and pseudoscalar mediator cases separately.

 Eqs.~(\ref{eq:Lphi}) and (\ref{eq:La}) give rise to different regimes of low-energy scattering of DM with nuclei $N$.
 At tree level, the leading non-relativistic operators in momentum space, induced by $\mathcal{L}_\phi$ and $\mathcal{L}_a$, are respectively (see e.g.~\cite{Fan:2010gt}) \beq \mathcal{L}_{\N \phi}: \mathds{1}\,, \qquad \qquad \mathcal{L}_{\N a}: (\vec{s}_\chi \cdot \vec{q})(\vec{s}_N \cdot \vec{q})\,, \eeq where $\vec{s}_N$ is the nucleus spin, $\vec{s}_\chi$ the DM one, $\vec{q}$ is the momentum exchanged in the $\chi - N$ scattering.
 Therefore `standard' direct detection techniques test $\mathcal{L}_\phi$ via spin-independent searches, while they are insensitive to $\mathcal{L}_a$ at tree level.
 As we will see in Sec.~\ref{sec:other_limits}, `standard' DD techniques are sensitive to $\mathcal{L}_a$ at the one-loop level.